jelsner/cape-shear/README.md

 # cape-shear

-This repo tests negative binomial regression models to cluster-level tornado and casualty counts.
+This repo fits negative binomial regression models to cluster-level tornado and casualty counts.